spjy/jotted-topics/linear.md

 ## Consistent Solutions

 A system of linear equations is consistent if it has at least one solution.
 Otherwise, it is inconsistent.

+### Independent and Dependent Variables

+In a consistent system of linear equations, a variable that is not dependent on another variable is called independent or free.

+Otherwise, it is called a dependent variable.

 ## Augmented Matrix